 More events coverage from Nerdvana:

-- Studio Ghibli Fest returns with Spirited Away 20th anniversary screenings
+- Studio Ghibli Fest 2022 kicks off with Princess Mononoke 25th anniversary screenings

 - Phoenix Fan Fusion 2022 rescheduled from January to Memorial Day Weekend